hujhax/austin-improv-wiki/File/Mandinka.jpg.md

 ## Summary
 Promotional photo for [[MANDINKA]], featuring [[Mia Iseman]] and [[Andrew Buck]].

-Photo by: unknown.
+Photo by: Corina Sims

-Art by: unknown.
+Art by: Andrew Buck

 ## Licensing
 {{No license}}